-2. Sinusoidal Jitter (SJ)
+Sinusoidal Jitter (SJ)

-Definition: SJ is bounded jitter that is periodic in nature, but usually not correlated to the data pattern (unless the SJ frequency just happens to be a multiple of the pattern repetition frequency), so like RJ, its measurement is the same regardless of data pattern.
-Unlike RJ, it does not grow with measurement depth due to its bounded nature.

-- How to adjust: Like RJ, the pattern generator must be able to adjust the amount of injected SJ to achieve the desired amount.
+- Definition: SJ is bounded jitter that is periodic in nature, but usually not correlated to the data pattern (unless the SJ frequency just happens to be a multiple of the pattern repetition frequency), so like RJ, its measurement is the same regardless of data pattern.
+Unlike RJ, it does not grow with measurement depth due to its bounded nature. - How to adjust: Like RJ, the pattern generator must be able to adjust the amount of injected SJ to achieve the desired amount.
 The injected SJ must be of a particular frequency, with adjustable amplitude.
-All SJ frequencies and amplitudes in the USB 3.0 Jitter Tolerance Mask need to be calibrated. - How to measure: The USB 3.0 compliance test procedures specify that the amount of SJ should be measured by taking the difference in Total Jitter (TJ) between a signal with 0 amplitude of injected SJ, and the desired amount of injected SJ.
-TJ measurements can be found on the DPOJET analysis option in the Tektronix MSO/ DSA/DPO 70000 Series Oscilloscope.
+All SJ frequencies and amplitudes in the USB 3.1 Jitter Tolerance Mask (above right) need to be calibrated. - How to measure: The USB 3.1 compliance test procedures specify that the amount of SJ should be measured by taking the difference in Total Jitter (TJ) between a signal with 0 amplitude of injected SJ, and the desired amount of injected SJ.
+TJ measurements can be found on most oscilloscopes.

-3. Eye Height
+Eye Height

 - Definition: Eye height is the opening of the eye in the center of the unit interval and is accompanied by a measurement depth, in this case, 106 waveforms.
-The eye height is data pattern dependent because it is impacted by the amount of Data Dependent Jitter (DDJ) in the signal.
-The eye height specification is different for Hosts (180 mV) and Devices (145 mV). - How to adjust: The eye height is adjusted via the output amplitude of the BERTScope pattern generator. - How to measure: Eye height can be measured on a Tektronix MSO/DSA/DPO70000 Series Oscilloscope.
+The eye height is data pattern dependent because it is impacted by the amount of Data Dependent Jitter (DDJ) in the signal. - How to adjust: The eye height is adjusted via the output amplitude of the pattern generator. - How to measure: Eye height can be measured on oscilloscopes, and should meet the 106 waveforms requirement.